contentauth/c2pa-python/.github/ISSUE_TEMPLATE/bug_report.md

 Describe steps to reproduce the issue.

 **Attachments**
-If the issue can be reproduced using certain assets, please consider adding them to this report (when possible).
+If the issue can be reproduced using certain assets, please consider attaching them to this report (when possible).

 **Expected behavior**
 Describe what you expected to happen.